algernon-A/LineToolLite/README.md

 There is a more feature-complete version of this mod in the works, but that requires official modding support to be publicly released (because it uses functionality that isn't present in the current public release of the game).
 Since we're all getting sick and tired of waiting for that, this is a version for use with BepInEx (and that has all functionality stripped out that *isn't* available in the current public release of the game).

 When official modding support (finally!) releases, this mod will be replaced by the full (non-lite) version on Paradox Mods.

+### Credits
+Special thanks to Captain of Coit for troubleshooting, guidance, and general advice with the UI coding!

 ### Source code
 [Available on GitHub](https://github.com/algernon-A/LineToolLite) (algernon-A/LineToolLite).